luismascotto/GitUpdater/README.md

 # GitUpdater
-Tool to update all repositories from a path, if you work with 50+ repos
+Tool to update all git repositories from a path (git pull --progress -v --prune --no-rebase "origin")

+Can be use with command line arguments

+GitUpdaterConsole.exe --path C:\myRepos --parallelism 3

+Or use appsetings.json